athenarc/fc4eosc-recommender/readme.md

 This project, developed by the DARElab team at the ATHENA Research Center, is part of the [FAIRCORE4EOSC European project](https://faircore4eosc.eu).
 Our goal is to enhance the discovery of research within the RDGraph by providing personalized recommendations to authors across different research communities.

 ## Methodology
-The RDGraph organizes research products into distinct communities (subgraphs), each representing a unique research field.
+The RDGraph organizes research products into distinct communities (subgraphs), each representing a unique research topic.
 Our approach centers on analyzing citation edges within the RDGraph to discover relationships between authors.
 We extract these edges to construct an author-paper interaction matrix for each research community.
 This matrix is then processed using a collaborative filtering recommender system, which generates personalized recommendations for authors within each community.

 ## Database